clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/enable-user-space.rst

    useradd <userid>
    passwd <userid>

-Replace <userid> with the name of the user account you want to create.
+Replace <userid> with the name of the user account you want to create and with the password for said user.

 Install and update software
 ===========================